fusion809/fusion809.github.io-old/_posts/2015-12-02-comparison-of-free-operating-systems.md

 ### Background
 {% include os.html os="Arch Linux" d="https://www.archlinux.org/download/" dw="arch" wp="Arch Linux" url="https://www.archlinux.org/" wiki="https://wiki.archlinux.org/" forum="https://bbs.archlinux.org/" bugs="https://bugs.archlinux.org/" gr="archlinux" irc="https://wiki.archlinux.org/index.php/IRC_channel" ml="https://lists.archlinux.org//listinfo" %} is an independent Linux distribution that was first founded in 2002 and has since become one of the most popular Linux distributions that is geared towards experienced users.
 It aims to adhere to the "Keep It Simple, Stupid" principle.
 Its take on this principle is that no automation should be done and that a fresh install of Arch should have as little software on it as possible.
 The purpose of this minimalism is that it gives the user as much control over their system as possible.
 Arch uses its own package management system too, pacman.

-The manual installation process can be a newbie-killer (it is mostly that it is tedious and the [guide](https://wiki.archlinux.org/index.php/Beginners%27_guide) for it is not really written for Linux newcomers), although with installation scripts this can be bypassed.
+The manual installation process can be a newbie-killer (mostly in the sense that it is tedious and the [guide](https://wiki.archlinux.org/index.php/Beginners%27_guide) for it is not really written for Linux newcomers), although with installation scripts this can be bypassed.
 As I have never used Arch Linux on my PC, except through Oracle VM VirtualBox, I always use [Packer](https://github.com/fusion809/arch-builder) to automate the installation process.
 Once installed, intermediate-experienced Linux users that are comfortable with the command-line should feel at home, although novice Linux users that are much more comfortable with GUIs than with CLIs will probably struggle at this stage too.
 I personally find software installation on Arch Linux easier than it is on Debian and Fedora, because of its package managers, pacman and Yaourt.

 ### Package Management
 **pacman** is a PMS written in C that installs software from binary packages with the file extension `.pkg.tar.xz`.
 These binary packages are stored in the pacman repositories, which contain over 13,600 packages as of {{ page.date | date: "%d %B %y" }}.[^1] One can search the official repositories [here](https://www.archlinux.org/packages/).
 The [`pacman`](https://www.archlinux.org/packages/core/x86_64/pacman/) package provides a number of different commands (which are all contained in the `/usr/bin` directory and a complete list of the files included by the pacman package on 64-bit systems may be found [here](https://www.archlinux.org/packages/core/x86_64/pacman/files/)) that can be executed from the command-line, including, but not limited to: `makepkg`, `pacman` and `pactree`. `makepkg` is used to build pacman binary packages (in `.pkg.tar.xz`) from instructions contained in a specialized type of Bash script called a PKGBUILD.
 PKGBUILDs usually describe to `makepkg` how to build binary packages from source code, which is, of course, a tedious and error-prone process.